stackhpc/ansible-lustre/README.md

 ```

 All networks are virtual but are intended to represent:
-- tcp1: A low-latency storage network - any nodes on this are considered "trusted" in some sense
+- tcp1: A low-latency storage network - nodes on this are considered "trusted" in some sense
 - tcp2: Ethernet
 - tcp3: A project-specific software-defined network - nodes on this are untrusted

 As well as being a virtual network, each network above is also a Lustre network (lnet).

 The nodes on the networks are then:
 - `lustre-storage`: The Lustre server, acting as MGS, MDT and OST.
 This exports a single fileystem `test_fs1`.
-- `lustre-admin`: A Lustre client used to admininster the fileystem - it has a priviledged view of the real owners/permissions.
+- `lustre-admin`: A Lustre client used to admininster the fileystem - it has a privileged view of the real owners/permissions.
 - `lustre-client[1-3]`: Lustre clients with different access levels to the filesystem (discussed below)
 - `lustre-lnet[2-3]`: Lnet routers to provide connectivity between clients and server across the different networks.

 Various Lustre features are used to control how clients can access the filesystem:
 - lnet routes: These allow lustre traffic to cross network types, but also define define and hence control connectivity between clients and server.
 - filesets: These restrict which subdirectories of the lustre filesystem clients can mount.
-- nodemaps: These can be used to alter user's effective permissions, such as squashing root users to non-priviledged users.
+- nodemaps: These can be used to alter user's effective permissions, such as squashing root users to non-privileged users.
 - shared keys: These can be used to prevent mounting of the filesystem unless client and server have appropriate keys,
                and/or to encrypt data in transit.
-Note this feature is not demonstrated here - see [Known Issues](#known-issues).
+Note this feature is not functional at present - see [Known Issues](#known-issues).

 In addition this repo provides two extra tools to help prevent misconfiguration:
-- `lnet-test.yml` automatically checks connectivity between clients and server, and that clients in different networks cannot acccess each other.
+- `lnet-test.yml` runs `lnet ping` to check connectivity is present between clients and server, and is not present between clients in different lnets.
 - `verify.yml` exports lustre configuration to files on the control host, then automatically diffs them against a previous known-good configuation (if available).

 # Projects, Users and Permissions